Larry Hankin: Film and television roles

 On Seinfeld, Hankin portrayed Tom Pepper, the actor cast as Kramer on the pilot-within-a-TV-show Jerry.
 He portrayed a homeless man in season 5 of Malcolm in the Middle.
 He then appeared again with Bryan Cranston in seasons three and five of Breaking Bad as junkyard owner Old Joe.
 He reprised his old role from Breaking Bad in the Netflix sequel film El Camino: A Breaking Bad Movie.

+In 2022, he won the Best Actor awarded at Casablanca Film Factory Awards for his performance in the movie I Hear the Trees Whispering.

 Other work

 One of Hankin's earliest roles was playing the lead character of Farley in the 1964 educational film Too Tough to Care.

 In 1977, Hankin appeared in the episode "The Bums vs. the Reds" of the situation comedy The San Pedro Beach Bums.
 He also played Mickey the Bartender in a WKRP in Cincinnati episode called "Hotel Oceanview" that also has a cameo appearance by Dr. Joyce Brothers as "Vicky Von Vicky".

 In 1982, he played the dog catcher that tries to take Sandy in Annie.

 In 1980, Hankin's short film Solly's Diner earned him and the film's producers a nomination for the Academy Award for Best Live Action Short Film.

 Hankin was a founding member of the commedia dell'arte improvisation group The Committee in 1963, located at an indoor bocce ball court in San Francisco's North Beach district.

 He appeared in the Janet Jackson music video for her 1986 hit single "What Have You Done for Me Lately" as a cook/waiter.

-He portrayed a depressed Chechen hitman in the HBO series Barry in 2018.

 In 2021, he appeared in Friends: The Reunion.

-Other interests

-He has been doing work with the online comedy group "Magic Hugs", and has appeared in a number of their sketches, as well as the series Baby Mentalist for Channel 101.